amin-arif/my-note/java/java_short_note.md

 ### 5. Polymorphism

 * Polymorphism means many forms.
+Where an object behaves differently in different situations.
 * Compile time polymorphism is achieved by method overloading.
 * Run time polymorphism is achieved by method overriding.